UFFPedroBorges/hercules-docs/Coding-Style.md

 ## Chapter 7: Centralized exiting of functions

 _Hercules comment: What follows is quite controversial.
-Don't just start addign goto everywhere, if you can avoid it.
+Don't just start adding goto everywhere, if you can avoid it.
 If there is a real need, use it wisely._

 Albeit deprecated by some people, the equivalent of the goto statement